Estimating Density Models with Truncation Boundaries using Score Matching: Score Matching and Its Generalization

-When $p_\boldtheta(\boldx)$ is defined on the \emph{truncated} subset in $\mathbbR^d$ such as the positive orthant $\mathbbR_+^d$, the boundary condition required to apply the integration by parts rule no longer holds in general (see Lemma \ref{lem.integralbyparts2} for details).
-To estimate parameters of density functions on the \emph{positive orthant}, \cite{hyvarinen2007,YuGen2019} introduced the generalized SM:
+}the boundary condition required to apply the integration by parts rule (i.e., \eqref{eq.boundarycond}) no longer holds for many density functions such as Gaussian or Gaussian mixtures.
+To estimate parameters of density functions on the non-negative orthant, \citet{hyvarinen2007, YuGen2019} introduced generalized SM: